ronaspen/Tableau-Challenge/README.md

 All the relevant excel files and jupyter notebook files are in this Github repo

+I have added a folder with images of all the worksheets, dashboards and story, just incase there is any issue with Tableau Public.

 Some findings from the data:
 -almost double the amount of trips are taken in summer as in winter